|TAANA 2019 Annual Conference

 Jennifer Flynn, CPHRM, is Risk Manager for Nurses Service Organization in the Healthcare Division of Aon’s Affinity Insurance Services, Inc. Specializing in risk management and having worked in the health care insurance business for over 17 years, Jennifer is dedicated to educating nurses and health care professionals on professional liability risks and offers strategies to mitigate those risks.
 Working at NSO, she was instrumental in bringing the most recent health care claim reports to the health care community; created self-assessment tools, website content, and other materials on health care risk management issues.
 She has presented at professional organization meetings on health care risk management and other insurance related topics.
 Jennifer is a Certified Professional in Healthcare Risk Management and is a licensed Property & Casualty agent.
 She earned a BA in Psychology from Arcadia University in Glenside, Pennsylvania.

 Diane Knoblauch, JD, MSN, RN, is a nurse-attorney dual licensed as a nurse and an attorney in Ohio and Michigan.
-She began her nursing career as a diploma nurse in 1976, obtained her BSN from Madonna University, her MSN from Wayne State University in 1980 with a major in primary care and was certified as an adult nurse practitioner through the American Nurses Association and the American Academy of Nurse Practitioners.
-She was the first nurse practitioner to be granted hospital practice privileges by the hospital and medical staff at a small hospital in Southeast Michigan in 1980.
-From 1981 to 1991 her clinical practice focus was primary care and occupational health, which served as a catalyst for her interest in the law.
+She began her nursing career as a diploma nurse in 1976, obtained her BSN from Madonna University, her MSN from Wayne State University in 1980 with a Major in Primary Care and was certified as an Adult Nurse Practitioner through the American Nurses Association and the American Academy of Nurse Practitioners.
+She was the first Nurse Practitioner to be granted hospital practice privileges by the hospital and medical staff at a small hospital in Southeast Michigan in 1980.
+From 1981 to 1991, her clinical practice focus was primary care and occupational health, which served as a catalyst for her interest in the law.
 Her last clinical practice as a nurse practitioner in occupational health was in 1991 at the University Michigan Medical Center.
-While attending law school she was an assistant professor of nursing at Medical College of Ohio (now University of Toledo) in the undergraduate and graduate programs, teaching in the area of medical-surgical nursing.
-While there she participated in developing the Nurse Practitioner program and was one of the first two faculty in that program.
-Throughout her foray through academe she continued to work as a unit-based temp in the Surgical ICU at the University of Michigan.
+While attending law school, she was an assistant professor of nursing at Medical College of Ohio (now University of Toledo) in the undergraduate and graduate programs, teaching in the area of medical-surgical nursing.
+While there she participated in developing the Nurse Practitioner Program and was one of the first two faculties in that program.
+Throughout her foray through academe, she continued to work as a unit-based temp in the Surgical ICU at the University of Michigan.
 Ms. Knoblauch began practicing as an attorney in Toledo, Ohio in 1994 and in Michigan in 2004.
 In addition to her busy law practice, focusing on estate and trust planning, elder law, nursing and farming, she continues to work at the University of Michigan in the Surgical Intensive Care Unit, and provides lectures and seminars on legal and ethical issues in nursing.
 She has offices in Toledo, Ohio and Blissfield, MI.
 Ms. Knoblauch represents nurses before the boards of nursing in Michigan and Ohio and currently serves on the Board of Directors of The American Association of Nurse Attorneys.